 In an age when they have just started paying taxes and are learning how to save them, a ULIP is a great investment plan for youngsters.
 Premiums are tax-deductible upto a limit of Rs.1.5 lakh under Section 80C, while maturity amount is exempt under Section 10(10D) of the Income Tax Act.
 Moreover, ULIPs are one of the few instruments to be exempt from the Long Term Capital Gains (LTCG) tax.

-For your first ULIP, you might want to consider the Invest 4G plan from the Canara HSBC Oriental Bank of Commerce.
+For your first ULIP, you might want to consider the Invest 4G plan from the Canara HSBC.
 It offers excellent advantages like 7 different funds and 4 portfolio strategies.
 You can also boost your savings through Loyalty Additions and Wealth Boosters.